xenocaliver/BMDecoder/README.md

-# Berlekamp-Massey decoding algorithm demo program
+# Berlekamp-Massey algorithm demo program
-This program is a Berlekamp-Massey decoding algorithm demo program.
+This program is a Berlekamp-Massey algorithm demo program.

 ## Preparation
 Install [sage](https://www.sagemath.org).
 This program is written in [sage](https://www.sagemath.org).
 [Sage](https://www.sagemath.org) is a programming language for mathematicians.
 [Sage](https://www.sagemath.org) is python-based language and has many extensive features for algebra, algebraic geometry and number theory.